kamiloses/FriendHub-Deprecated-Version/README.md

   ![image](https://github.com/user-attachments/assets/45478869-cf3d-4b28-80f6-51f7a22e16e4)

-Once your first step registration is succesfull, you can proceed to second step.You will receive token on your gmail account.Your profile will be created after succesfull token verification.Your default profile image will be different depending on your sex.
+Once your registration is successful, you can proceed to the second step.
+You will receive a token on your Gmail account.
+Your profile will be created after successful token verification.
+Your default profile image will be different depending on your sex.

 ![image](https://github.com/user-attachments/assets/25777a0d-6421-46bb-b665-f345038935f7)

-You can create posts,write comments ,
-reply to comments.If you have liked some post, The like button will be green.There will be also displayed number of likes.
+You can create posts, write comments, and reply to comments.
+If you like a post, the like button will turn green and the number of likes will be displayed
 ![image](https://github.com/user-attachments/assets/6e6466b8-1071-4e42-84a3-19cc31ea40ee)

-EventListeners are responsible for checking if your friend is online.
-If is he  online, his color will be changed  on green color.
+Event Listeners are responsible for checking if your friend is online.
+If they are online, their status color will change to green.
 ![image](https://github.com/user-attachments/assets/2d940a97-0937-48ec-afe7-af8adddc5954)

-Here you can see writing messages in real time with friend.
+You can see real-time messaging with friends here.
 ![image](https://github.com/user-attachments/assets/0fc94f47-339e-4250-a9e7-54c6b2911fe3)

-You can add friend or remove depending on if he is already your friend.
+You can add or remove friends depending on if they are already your friends.
 ![image](https://github.com/user-attachments/assets/e0faf222-7fe4-483f-950c-d41e8113a76e)

-You can add Friends to group write with each other
+You can add friends to a group to chat with each other.
 ![image](https://github.com/user-attachments/assets/0b2ea64e-3f92-48b6-9697-e18a54ad41e0)

 You can modify your account details.